 The former chief talent officer at Netflix, Patty McCord, once said: “We very much valued people who had good judgment and made the right calls.
 We wanted people to be able to do the right thing with plenty of context and make the right calls because they were smart people with good judgment.”

 In other words, sound judgment is at the root of the thriving Netflix culture.
-The company may currently possess $20 billion in debt, but because of its firm belief in the importance of Netflix's decision-making, they most likely will continue to be successful in the long-term than not.
+The company may currently possess $20 billion in debt, but because of its firm belief in the importance of decision-making at Netflix, they most likely will continue to be successful in the long-term than not.